anthonydb/data-wrangling-python-nicar-2017/README.md

  5. Install your dependencies:

- `pip install agate csvkit jupyter`
+ `pip install agate csvkit requests jupyter`

  6. Now you can run Jupyter Notebook: